Ringpro/spandepong/NEXT-STEPS.md

 - Visit your Vercel URL
 - Try creating a player
 - Try creating a tournament
+- **Click on existing tournaments** (should work without errors now!)
 - Verify data persists

 ## Current Issue
 The app shows "failed to create" errors in production because it can't connect to EdgeDB Cloud without the DSN environment variable.

 ## Expected Result
-Once the environment variable is added, the production app should work exactly like your local development version.
+Once the environment variable is added, the production app should work exactly like your local development version with perfect readability in both light and dark modes.